Communication Sciences and Disorders (CSD)

 Are you interested in helping children and adults understand and overcome communication obstacles?

-- Faith integration — As the only faith-based institution in Ohio to offer a degree in Communication Sciences and Disorders, MVNU provides students with a unique perspective that combines Christian values with healthcare knowledge related to speech and hearing.
+- Faith integration — The MVNU Communication Science and Disorders program provides students with a unique perspective that combines Christian values with healthcare knowledge related to speech and hearing to offer a degree in Communication Sciences and Disorders, MVNU provides students with a unique perspective that combines Christian values with healthcare knowledge related to speech and hearing.
 We are invested in helping you develop the ethical framework that will shape your professional career.

 - Practical experience — MVNU is one of few private colleges in Ohio with its own speech, language, and hearing clinic: Hunter Hall Clinic for Communication Sciences and Disorders.
 This means you'll get the kind of rare, hands-on experience that employers look for.
-As a third- and fourth-year student in our CSD program, you will provide care to underserved populations in the local community, discovering firsthand what it is like to practice professionally as an audiologist or speech-language pathologist.
+As a third- and fourth-year student in our CSD program, you will have the opportunity to work with clients across the lifespan in the on-site Communication Sciences and Disorders clinic, as well as in the community.

 - Learning abroad — You will have the opportunity to participate in mission trips to numerous places around the world, like Swaziland and Belize.
 This means applying the skills you learn in the classroom to real-life scenarios with people who really rely on and value your expertise.

 CSD majors will spend much of their class time at Hunter Hall, which is located in friendly downtown Mt.
 Vernon, just a few miles from main campus.
-This building currently houses the MVNU Nursing department and will soon be home to our community speech and hearing center, which is set to launch in January 2017.
+This building currently houses the MVNU Nursing department and is home to our community speech and hearing center.